Takenoko3333/ComfyUI-Upscaler-Tensorrt/README.md

   <img src="assets/node_v3.png" style="height: 400px" />
 </p>

-## ⭐About this Repository
+## ⭐ About this Repository

-This is a modified version forked from ComfyUI Upscaler TensorRT, primarily optimized for easy implementation on the RTX 4000 series.
+This is a modified version forked from ComfyUI Upscaler TensorRT, primarily optimized for easy implementation on the RTX 4000 series.<br>
 Additionally, it describes the installation procedures for both the venv version and the portable version.

+## 🔔 Additional information

+The optimal TensorRT version varies depending on Python, PyTorch, CUDA, and GPU generation.<br>
+This repository is configured to install a TensorRT version that is generally suitable for the RTX 4000 series, but you may need to change the version depending on your environment.

 ## ⏱️ Performance